AmeerHamoodi/EEGPhasePy/docs/source/usage/stats.rst

 Accuracy
 ---------
 Accuracy is defined as 50% begin completely random, 0% begin completely opposite to the target phase and 100% being exactly at the target phase.
 We calculate accuracy based no the equation described by :cite:t:`Shirinpour2020-ef`.
-You can specify the target phase when you call the `phase_accuracy_from_triggers`
+You can specify the target phase when you call the :py:meth:`EEGPhasePy.estimators.Estimator.phase_accuracy_from_triggers`
 method:

 .. code-block:: Python